cb-agr/agriPlot/README.md

 **Description**

 agriPlot is the core function that serves as input for all of the other functions outlined here.
 The input is a user fieldBook with specified header names.
-Users just have to enter a handful of inputs and agriPlot.R will output a latitude and longitude for each plot in your fieldBook.
+Users just have to enter a handful of inputs and agriPlot will output a latitude and longitude for each plot in your fieldBook.
 This output will be referred to as fieldBookLL.

 **Libraries**